Troms: Economy

 Along the coast and on the islands, fishing is dominant.
-Important ports for the fishing fleet are Skjervøy, Tromsø and Harstad.
-There is also some agriculture, especially in the southern part of the former county, which has a longer growing season (150 days in Harstad).
-Balsfjord is often regarded to be the most northern municipality with substantial agricultural activity in Norway, although there is also agriculture further north.
+Important ports for the fishing fleet are Skjervøy, Tromsø, and Harstad.
+There is also some agriculture, especially in the southern part of the county, which has a longer growing season (150 days in Harstad).
+Balsfjord Municipality is often regarded to be the most northern municipality with substantial agricultural activity in Norway, although there is also agriculture further north.

-The Norwegian armed forces were vital employers in the former Troms, having the seat of the 6th army division, Bardufoss Air Station, helicopter wings and radar stations in the county.
+The Norwegian armed forces are vital employers in the Troms, having the seat of the 6th army division, Bardufoss Air Station, helicopter wings and radar stations in the county.
 There are hospitals in Tromsø (university hospital and main hospital for North Norway) and Harstad.

-While the busiest airport in the former Troms is Tromsø Airport, the southern part included Harstad/Narvik Airport, Evenes and Bardufoss Airport, with Sørkjosen Airport in the northeast.
-The E6 cuts through the county from Nordland into Gratangen in the south to Kvænangen in the north and then into Finnmark.
-The E8 road runs from Tromsø to Finland via Nordkjosbotn and the Skibotn valley.
+While the busiest airport in Troms is Tromsø Airport, the southern part included Harstad/Narvik Airport, Evenes and Bardufoss Airport, with Sørkjosen Airport in the northeast.
+The E6 cuts through the county from Nordland into Gratangen Municipality in the south to Kvænangen Municipality in the north and then into Finnmark.
+The E8 highway runs from Tromsø to Finland via Nordkjosbotn and the Skibotn valley.
 There are several large bridges; some of the largest are Tjeldsund Bridge, Mjøsund Bridge, Gisund Bridge, Tromsø Bridge and Sandnessund Bridge.
-There are several undersea road tunnels; Rolla to Andørja (in Ibestad), Tromsøya to the mainland (Tromsø), Kvaløya to Ringvassøya and Skjervøy to the mainland.
+There are several undersea road tunnels; Rolla to Andørja (in Ibestad Municipality), Tromsøya to the mainland (Tromsø Municipality), Kvaløya to Ringvassøya (also in Tromsø), and Skjervøya to the mainland (in Skjervøy Municipality.
 The roads are well maintained, but have to go long detours around fjords.
-For this reason passenger boats are fairly popular, for example between Tromsø and Harstad, and there are also commercial flights inside the former county of Troms.
+For this reason passenger boats are fairly popular, for example between Tromsø and Harstad, and there are also commercial flights inside the county of Troms.

-There was no railway in Troms, but in 2013, the government of Finland expressed interest in building a railway from the Finnish rail network to port facilities at Skibotn, though they also stated that they could not finance much of the cost.
+There is no railway in Troms, but in 2013, the government of Finland expressed interest in building a railway from the Finnish rail network to port facilities at Skibotn, though they also stated that they could not finance much of the cost.